-Promotional password managers with cloud sync.
+Promotion password managers with cloud synchronization.
 Password managers (comparative review).
 Protection for all passwords

 Over the past year, 4.2 billion passwords have been stolen.
-This outrageous figure should worry anyone who deals with the Internet.
-The US Federal Trade Commission has analyzed what happens to the stolen credentials.
-After stolen logins to Facebook, Google, Netflix and online banking are posted on a hacker forum, on average it takes only nine minutes before the first attempt to enter your account.
+This out-of-the-ordinary figure should concern anyone who deals with the Internet.
+The US Federal Trade Commission has analyzed what happens to stolen credentials.
+Once stolen logins to Facebook, Google, Netflix and online banking are published on a hacker forum, on average it takes only nine minutes before the first attempt to log into your account.
 Since two out of three users use the same password for multiple services, a stolen key opens many doors at once.

-The above number also demonstrates that now passwords can be stolen not only from individual users who fall for the bait of a phishing message.
-Hackers have set their sights on large services, which promises them gigantic profits.
+The above number also demonstrates that it is no longer just individual users who fall for a phishing email who can have their passwords stolen.
+Hackers have targeted large services, which promises them huge profits.
 Large IT concerns such as Yahoo! and Uber.

 The US National Institute of Standards and Technology has made adjustments to the rules for creating secure codes.
 Several innovations:

-Length: The strength depends on the length of the password.
+Length: Strength depends on the length of the password.
 The longer it is, the better.

-No logic A meaningless jumble of letters is more reliable than you might think.
-But the password shouldn't be a digital hash.
+No logic: A meaningless set of letters is more reliable than you might think.
+But the password shouldn't be a digital jumble.

 Uniqueness: Use the password only once.

-Examination: With the Pwned Passwords online service, you can find out if your passwords are being used by someone else or have been made public.
+Examination: With the Pwned Passwords online service, you will find out if your passwords are being used by someone else or have been published.

-Change if necessary: If user data is stolen from the servers of any service of which you are a client, change your password.
+Change if necessary: If user data is stolen from the servers of any service whose client you are, change your password.

-More recently, studies have averaged 20-30 password-protected accounts per user.
+Until recently, studies estimated an average of 20–30 password-protected accounts per user.
 Recent data suggests a much higher number.
-A password manager used for corporate purposes stores an average of 191 passwords for business customers.
-But even those with only ten accounts have little to no adherence to the basic rule of security: a password cannot be used more than once.
+A password manager used for corporate purposes stores an average of 191 passwords for business clients.
+But even those with only ten accounts practically do not adhere to the basic rule of security: a password cannot be used more than once.

 Protection for all passwords

-This is precisely the problem that the ten password managers we tested help to solve, acting as a safe for secure passwords and working on Android, iOS and Windows.
+This is precisely the problem that the ten password managers we tested help solve, acting as a vault for secure passwords and working on Android, iOS, and Windows.
 They store all passwords centrally in one place.
-These safe protection products use powerful AES encryption with a virtually unbreakable 256-bit key length.
+These products use powerful AES encryption with a virtually uncrackable key length of 256 bits to protect your safe.
 Such a database can only be unlocked with the correct master password.
 Thus, the user does not need to remember the password for each of his accounts, but only the master password that opens the safe with all other codes.

-For the user, this is the most convenient solution, since passwords are used not only on a desktop computer, but also on smartphones and tablets.
+This is the most convenient solution for the user, since passwords are used not only on a desktop computer, but also on smartphones and tablets.
 In this case, to start synchronization, you just need to enter your login and master password.
-All codes will be at your fingertips anytime, anywhere.
-However, such services require you to trust the provider and make sure that he really does not have access to the master password and there is no way to access the database in any other way.
+All codes will be at your fingertips anytime and anywhere.
+However, such services require you to trust the provider and be convinced that he really does not have the master password and there is no way to gain access to the database in any other way.

-The second principle of operation chosen by the developers of such a popular open source program as KeePass, as well as by Steganos for its password manager, is to store the password database locally.
+The second operating principle chosen by the developers of such a popular open source program as KeePass, as well as by Steganos for their password manager, is local storage of a password database.

-We recommend starting with storage on your PC and only then pulling up mobile devices.
-Both local solutions have the advantage of keeping the user in full control of the vault.
-For this reason, we awarded KeePass the highest score in the Security category.
-This method is less convenient, since you yourself will have to think about how to get passwords from your smartphone.
+We recommend starting with PC storage and only then adding mobile devices.
+The advantage of both local solutions is that the user retains full control of the safe.
+For this reason, we awarded KeePass a perfect score in the Security category.
+This method is less convenient, since you will have to think about how to get passwords from your smartphone yourself.
 However, KeePass is the only program that can interact with various applications that read this database format.

-For example, in testing, we chose KeePass2Android (Android) and MiniKeePass (iOS).
+For example, during testing we chose KeePass2Android (Android) and MiniKeePass (iOS).
 All other password managers already come bundled with suitable applications.

-The security of the password manager is based on the master password (see box on the right).
-Therefore, it is not clear to us why half of the participants in our testing accept even such elementary codes as "1234abcd".
+The security of the password manager is based on the master password (see block on the right).
+Therefore, we do not understand why half of the participants in our testing accept even such basic codes as “1234abcd”.

-Only 1Password, Dashlane, and well-known antivirus vendors such as F-Secure, Kaspersky, and Avira require more complex master passwords.
-It is equally important to protect your safe by other means - in this respect, the tools from antivirus experts are frankly hacky.
+Only 1Password, Dashlane, and products from well-known antivirus developers such as F-Secure, Kaspersky and Avira require more complex master passwords.
+It is equally important to protect your safe by other means - in this regard, the tools from antivirus experts are frankly shoddy.

 Using suggestions.
-A funny line from a Netflix series or your grandmother's proverb makes a great base for your password.
-You can also refer to your hobby.
-The phrase "I love read Chip magazine" might be a good idea.
+A funny line from a Netflix series or your grandmother's saying would be a great base for your password.
+You can also turn to your hobby.
+The phrase “I love read Chip magazine” might be a good idea.

 Use of uppercase and lowercase letters.
 Correct spelling -

-rather a disadvantage for a password.
-ILovereadChipMagazine looks better from a security standpoint.
+rather a disadvantage for the password.
+"ILovereadChipMagazine" looks better from a security standpoint.

 Embedding special characters.
 You can also add a couple of special characters: “ILove/readChipMagazine2018$”.

-Double Authentication.
-Be sure to enable two-factor authentication to further secure access to the password manager.
+Double authentication.
+Be sure to enable two-factor authentication to further secure access to your password manager.

-It is integrated into all good dispatchers, that is, in addition to the master password for accessing the storage, you must enter the second factor.
-In this case, you can be sure that even if the master password along with the database falls into the wrong hands, access to it will still be closed.
+All good dispatchers are integrated, that is, in addition to the master password, you must enter a second factor to access the storage.
+In this case, you can rest assured that even if the master password along with the database falls into the wrong hands, access to it will still be denied.

 Regardless of this, the overall safety of dispatchers is at a high level.
-The top performers in our test, LastPass, Dashlane, and Keeper Security, impress with their well-implemented password strength checks, duplicate calculation, and even backup options.
-All products not only save credentials, but also create secure passwords - each of them has its own generator integrated.
+The leaders of our test, LastPass, Dashlane and Keeper Security, captivate with well-implemented checks of the strength of passwords used, calculate duplicates and even offer backup options.
+All products not only store credentials, but also create secure passwords - each of them has its own generator integrated.

-However, in practice, their technologies differ: LastPass, KeePass and Avira Password Manager do the best job.
-Their generators are impossible to miss, and besides, they visually display the length of the password.
+However, in practice their technologies differ: LastPass, KeePass and Avira Password Manager do the best job.
+Their generators are impossible to miss, and in addition, they clearly display the password length.
 The mobile solution from Kaspersky is not so convenient: there is no generator in mobile applications, so strong passwords can only be created in the desktop version.

 Credentials for applications and web services

-In terms of ease of management, web services lead, and it's not just about simplified synchronization.
+In terms of ease of management, web services lead the way, and we are not just talking about simplified synchronization.
 In particular, 1Password, LastPass, and Dashlane demonstrate how to build apps the right way and keep up with the latest technology.
 For example, all three providers were very quick to adapt their apps to the Face ID scanner on the iPhone X. On top of that, biometric unlocking is much more convenient than entering long master passwords.

-All password managers offer auto-filling of credentials in the browser to login to the site.
-For Windows programs and applications on smartphones and tablets, this method does not work.
-Here it will be easiest to copy and paste the data into the appropriate fields.
+All password managers offer autofill credentials in your browser to log into a website.
+This method does not work for Windows programs and applications on smartphones and tablets.
+The easiest way here is to copy and paste the data into the appropriate fields.
 Android, unlike iOS, makes this easy.
-For Apple's system, application developers need to integrate specific features to work with password managers.
-At any rate, for our leaders - LastPass, 1Password, and Dashlane - there is a long list of supported apps that do without the clipboard.
+For Apple's system, application developers need to integrate special functions to work with password managers.
+At least for our leaders - LastPass, 1Password and Dashlane - there is a long list of supported apps that don't require a clipboard.

-All solutions have a search feature to quickly discover data.
-However, only 1Password, KeePass and Steganos allow the integration of multiple databases, thanks to which the user can, for example, separate personal and work accounts.
-The "Favorites" function is also very useful for displaying frequently used passwords - the data marked in this way is always at the top of the list.
+All solutions have a search function to quickly discover data.
+However, only 1Password, KeePass and Steganos allow you to integrate multiple databases, thanks to which the user can, for example, separate personal and work accounts.
+The “Favorites” function is also very useful for displaying frequently used passwords - data marked in this way is always at the top of the list.

 Password managers store all credentials.
-The situation with logging into Windows is more complicated because you don't have access to the safe yet.
-Microsoft has integrated the Windows Hello function into the top ten, thanks to which user authentication can be carried out by scanning a fingerprint, face recognition or iris recognition.
-Devices such as , already have the technical means, since a conventional webcam is not enough.
+The Windows login situation is more complicated because you don't have access to the safe yet.
+Microsoft has integrated the Windows Hello function into the Top Ten, thanks to which user authentication can be carried out by scanning a fingerprint, facial recognition or iris recognition.
+Devices like , already have the technical means, since a regular webcam is not enough.

 Better than browser storage

-All participants in our test integrate into Chrome and Firefox browsers, but only four test participants can cope with Microsoft Edge: LastPass, 1Password, Keeper Security and True Key.
-Speaking of browsers, their built-in managers are just a repository that lacks important additional features, such as a password generator.
-We advise you to turn to special tools in order not to lose peace and sleep because of the horrifying news about millions of stolen credentials.
+All participants in our test integrate into the Chrome and Firefox browsers, but only four test participants can cope with Microsoft Edge: LastPass, 1Password, Keeper Security and True Key.
+Speaking of browsers, their built-in managers are just storage and lack important additional functions - for example, a password generator.
+We recommend turning to special tools to avoid losing peace and sleep due to the terrifying news of millions of stolen credentials.

-To determine the best password manager, we will traditionally rely on the opinions of users of the Android app store, Google Play.
+To determine the best password manager, we will traditionally rely on the opinions of users of the Android application store and Google Play.
 This is the simplest and most objective criterion.
 As Gagarin said, let's go!

 1. KeePassDroid - 4.6

-Traditionally for this kind of applications, you can create groups here, put your notes, even add password files and the like.
+Traditionally, for this kind of application, here you can create groups, add your own notes, even add password files and the like.

-It is also important that there is a function to generate complex passwords.
+It is important that there is a function for generating complex passwords.
 Thanks to KeePassDroid, you won't need to come up with a strong password - just generate it in the program.
-If you wish, you can change a couple of characters to make it even more reliable.
+If you wish, you can change a couple of symbols to make it even more reliable.

-There is also a function to fill in the login and password fields on certain sites and programs.
-All in all, a very high quality app!
+There is also a function for filling out login and password fields on certain sites and programs.
+Overall, a very high-quality application!

 2. LastPass Password Manager - 4.6